danog/MadelineProtoDocs/docs/API_docs/constructors/inputAppEvent.md

-Event that occured in the application.
+Event that occurred in the application.

 ### Attributes: